 a formalised model; the appendices will be part of the proceedings.

-In case a formal model is presented that is modelled in some formalism or tool,
+In case a formal model is presented in some formalism or tool,

 such as timed automata for Uppaal or formal proofs for Isabelle/HOL,

-these models have to be submitted as well.
-They will be published as part of
+these models have to be submitted in totality as well, in the appendices

-the proceedings, and will be made available in our
+will be made available in our Repository of